Sector4Interactive/ShimmerEffectDocumentation/README.md

 ## 📄 License

-This documentation website is created for the Shimmer Effect Highlight Unity Asset by Sector4.
+This documentation website is created for the Shimmer Effect Highlight Unity Asset by GameReadyTools.

 ## 🤝 Support